 sshdand waits for the script user to hit ENTER before continuing.
 The system administrator running the script would be in communication with the new system administrator, and once that new system administrator runs

-ssh-copy-idto copy his key to the server, the system administrator who is running the script hits enter and the change is reversed.
+ssh-copy-idto copy his key to the server, the system administrator who is running the script hits enter and that reverses the change.

-We've covered a lot of bits and pieces in this document but they are all designed to make a multisite web server more secure and less prone to attack vectors over SSH when turning on SFTP for customer access.
-Turning on and using SFTP is much more secure than using FTP, even if you are using really GOOD ftp servers and have them set up as securely as possible as noted in this document on VSFTPD.
+This document is extensive.
+It will make a multisite web server more secure and less prone to attack vectors over SSH when turning on SFTP for customer access.
+SFTP is much more secure than FTP, even if you use a really GOOD FTP servers and have them set up as securely as possible as noted in this document on VSFTPD.
 By implementing all of the steps in this document, you can feel comfortable opening up port 22 (SSH) to your public zone and still know that your environment is secure.

 Author: Steven Spencer